The video link is at the bottom of the page.

 1 John 4:1-3

-So Jesus’ prophecy concerning a great apostasy was indeed fulfilled in that first generation.
+So Jesus’ prophecy concerning a great apostasy was fulfilled in that first generation.

-Next, we need to ask the question: Are there non-biblical writings that confirm Jesus’s prophecy regarding false Christs and prophets?
+Next, we should ask: Are there non-biblical writings that confirm Jesus’s prophecy regarding false Christs and prophets?

 5. Historic Writings Confirming False Christs and False Prophets